-In early 2016, my husband of almost 45 years was diagnosed with kidney cancer and is being treated in a immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
+In early 2016, my husband of 45 years was diagnosed with stage 4 kidney cancer and is being treated in a immunotherapy clinical trial at MD Anderson Cancer Hospital in Houston, Texas.
 I am blogging about this cautionary tale which continues to humble us.

 Dixie Frantz has written “You Gotta Laugh,” a humorous newspaper column, for the past 21 years, which has over the years appeared in 10 local Houston area newspapers.
 The columns showcase the funny, amusing, and sometimes touching, slices of life from the suburbs.